justinmeiners/efficient-programming-with-components/19_insertion_sort.md

 of recursion, when you start doing partitions of very small things.
 He suggested that we run insertion sort down there, at the lower levels of recursion.
-Originally people thought they would just wait for the range to get small, and then call insertion sort every time.
+Originally people thought they would go down recursively and call insertion sort every time we reach a small subrange.
 But, Hoare observed you really don't need to call insertion sort many times.
-You can just stop the recursion when quicksort sorts things up to a certain size, and then run one pass of insertion sort, over the whole thing.
+You can just stop the recursion when quicksort sorts things up to a certain size, and then, at the end, run one pass of insertion sort, over the whole thing.
-Remember, we talked about how insertion sort is good when things are almost where they should be.
+Because when things are almost where they should be, insertion sort is effective.
+Quicksort can guarantee that eventually everyone will be within some threshold of their final destination.

 Let's assume we are sorting a million elements.
-After we are done with quicksort we have a threshold, say `k`, and all the elements are partitioned into blocks, or sub ranges of this size.
+After we are done with quicksort we have a threshold, say `k`, and all the elements are partitioned.
+The first partition will be somewhere within the first k elements,

     [      |            ...            ]
     ^      ^